davisford/dw-firmwares/README.txt

 $ cp Makefile.sample Makefile

-Now, edit Makefile to your environment.
+Now, edit Makefile to your environment...at the very least you will need to point the Makefile to where the Arduino distribution lives

 $ make
 $ make clean